 The northern and southern edges of the site interfaces directly with residential neighbourhood properties.
 The visual and physical continuity of the urban streetscape is an important indicator, and the transition from what is currently open space (and residential/commercial properties) to transport infrastructure will constitute a fundamental change.

-Apart from several mature trees in clusters, the site has very few topographical features of significance, however the adjacent streetscape provides visual amenity, as do the local neighbourhood landmarks (including schools, places of worship and corner stores) and provides architectural interest and visual amenity.
+Apart from several mature trees in clusters, the site has very few topographical features of significance, however the adjacent streetscape provides visual amenity, as do the local neighbourhood landmarks (including schools, places of worship, and streetscape provides visual amenity, as do the local neighbourhood landmarks (including schools, places of worship and corner stores) and provides architectural interest and visual amenity.